Our Classroom Saint is

 Writing: We learned that when we color, we should hold the crayon with a grip that seems like an alligator chomping down on the crayon or a crab's claw.
 Eventually, it will become a three-point grip.
 We need to keep the students from using a fist grip.
 We talked about how we only color on the paper and that we have to use "little strokes for little folks" and not scribble with big lines.
 We need to use different colors on all our pages, because the world has lots of different colors in it.
 Finally, we need to color in the lines and color in all the white space.

-Math: We count the classmates in our lines every day.
-We will begin to compare the lines using the words "bigger/smaller", "more/less", etc.
+We count the classmates in our lines every day.
+We compare the lines using the words "bigger/smaller", "more/less", etc. We counted the letters in our names while working on our Crayon Box craft.

-Religion: We learned to make the sign of the cross correctly.
+We are practicing to make the sign of the cross correctly.
 We learned three prayers (beginning of the day, before snack, and end of the day).
 Following our prayer, we ask our classroom saint -- St. Teresa of Calcutta (Mother Teresa) -- to pray for us and to help us be good friends who are kind to others and who love Jesus.
 We bless ourselves with Holy Water as we leave the classroom at the end of class each day.
-Today, we asked God to help us make good green/thumbs up choices as we blessed ourselves.
+We are focusing on asking God to help us make good green/thumbs up choices as we bless ourselves.

 Social Studies: We learned the Pledge of Allegiance Friday and will continue to stress how we have to thank God for allowing us to live in this great United States of America.

-Music and Songs: We learned the song "If You're Happy and You Know It" today to go along with our "Green and Red Choices" lesson.
+Music and Songs: We sing "If You're Happy and You Know It" to reinforce "Green and Red Choices" lesson.
 Green Choices keep us safe and happy!
+We began practicing our October song: "Five Little Pumpkins!"
 All the words to our songs and prayers are located on one of the tabs on this website.

 ----------------------------------